Adventure travel: History

 the Explorers Club, which continue to support adventure travel.

-At the end of World War II, modern adventure began to take off, with 1950 French Annapurna expedition and the 1953 British Mount Everest expedition.
+At the end of World War II, modern adventure began to take off, with the 1950 French Annapurna expedition and the 1953 British Mount Everest expedition.
 Today, it remains a niche of travel and a fast-changing sector with new variants of activities for a travel experience.

 Types

 Accessible tourism

-There is a trend for developing tourism specifically for the disabled.
-Adventure travel for the disabled has become a US$13 billion a year industry in North America.
+There is a trend for developing tourism specifically for disabled people.
+Adventure travel for disabled people has become a US$13 billion a year industry in North America.
 Some adventure travel destinations offer diverse programs and job opportunities developed specifically for the disabled.

 Extreme travel

 Extreme tourism involves travel to dangerous (extreme) locations or participation in dangerous events or activities.
 This form of tourism can overlap with extreme sport.

 Remote travel

 Travelling to locations far away from human settlements and/or infrastructure.
 Could be close to big city (few hours drive) in terms of straight line distance, but reaching the location requires a long period of time and/or a large amount of effort.
 Self sufficiency required, as it's difficult to get timely help or rescue in an emergency.